 Only one agenda with a strong imprint of Pietism is known to have been printed in the Baltic region.
-There was little need for such agendas, since the so-called "written letter" might be thought of as interfering with the work of the Spirit.
+There was little need for such agendas, since a written might be thought of as interfering with the work of the Spirit.
 Pastors could continue to use whatever they found useful in their present agendas and ignore the rest.
-The single printed Pietist agenda was published in Mitau (Jelgava) in 1795 for use in the Latvian speaking congregations in Lithuania.55
+The single printed Pietist agenda was published in Mitau (Jelgava) in 1795 for use in the Latvian speaking congregations in Lithuania.
+It was needed only because they had no other printed Latvian service at all.

-A complicating factor in Livonia, Estonia, and Ösel was the spread of the Moravian Brethren, the Herrnhutians, in these regions.
+A complicating factor in Livonia, Estonia and Ösel was the spread of the Moravian Brethren, the Herrnhutians, in these regions.
 The superintendents and many pastors had welcomed them as Christian brothers who would help to revive the spiritual lives of the people.
 The Moravians themselves, however, had their own agenda and it took a more independent course.
 Although many of those who were attracted to them continued to attend Sunday morning services in the church, on Sunday afternoon and on other days they went to the Moravian prayer houses where the Moravians followed their own unique liturgical traditions, which in some places included foot washings held in conjunction with a monthly Communion service and other rites they had assimilated during their years in Poland and further developed in Herrnhut.
 Some of the local nobility were attracted to the Moravians but the majority viewed them with increasing suspicion and apprehension.
 They sought to have the movement arrested because of their fear that it would create an upheaval of the social order.
 The consistories based their objections to the Moravians on theological grounds.
 In 1743 Tsarina Elizabeth I proscribed the movement and the Moravians in her realm were forced underground.
-Catherine the Great lifted the suspension of the Moravians in 1764 as a part of her efforts to attract new immigrants to Russia.56
+Catherine the Great lifted the suspension of the Moravians in 1764 as a part of her efforts to attract new immigrants to Russia.

 The second movement was secular in origin but would prove to have a strong spiritual impact on the church.
 Rationalism, a new view of God, man, and the world, was spreading quickly and many saw it as a call to the church to accommodate her worship, speech, and song to the spirit of the age.
 In general it may be said that the Rationalists eschewed every form of supernaturalism and saw the church as having value chiefly as a moral institution teaching the moral values of Jesus, the teacher and exemplar.
 Liturgies needed to be rewritten or rather replaced to reflect this new view of religion and this new understanding to the value given to the worship hour.
 Sermons would need to stress moral values and the administration of the sacraments would become occasions of symbolic value in which man would reaffirm his moral values and pledge himself to their fulfillment.
-Rationalism was not congenial to Pietism but Pietism did not have within itself the sort of theological strength needed to fight off the new movement.
+Rationalism was not congenial with Pietism but Pietism did not have within itself the sort of theological strength needed to fight off the new movement.
 It had always been rather suspicious of doctrinal theology and preferred to cultivate subjective piety.
-As a result by the end of the eighteenth century most church leaders and the leading pastors in Livonia, Estonia, Moscow, and
+As a result by the end of the eighteenth century most church leaders and the leading pastors in Livonia, Estonia, Moscow and St. Petersburg were Rationalists riding the crest of the new movement.
+Even in Courland where Pietism had been stubbornly resisted, Rationalism was making inroads, and leading men of the church were identifying themselves with the spirit of the age.